rotemov/invivo-imaging/README.md

 #### superpixels
 These are the algorithm's predictions of the regions of interest (ROIs), which means they should have the same shape as the cells.

+##### remove dimmest
+Removes the dimmest superpixels.
+They are numbered from brightest to lowest (1 is the brightest).

+##### edge trim
+The denoising step of the pipeline has a tendency to smear the edges of the frames resulting in the algorithm identifying some unwanted superpixels which look like lines at the edge of the frame.
+In order to solve this you can choose to trim some pixels off the edge of the frames.

 #### cell diameter
 How big the cell is (in pixels) across its longest axis.